protozis/LBM_CYMB/README.md

 # Lattice Boltzmann Method - Cylindrical Moving Boundary
 ## What's the physics of this LBM simulation
 For the simplicity of this instruction, I will not cover detail information about Lattice-Boltzmann Method here.
-Please checkout following articles if you need:
+Please checkout following articles if you needed:
 - Great brief instruction by Dan Schroeder: [link](https://physics.weber.edu/schroeder/javacourse/LatticeBoltzmann.pdf)
 - The Lattice Boltzmann Method: [ISBN 978-3-319-44649-3](https://link.springer.com/book/10.1007/978-3-319-44649-3)